juliendelile/MECAGEN/README.md

 #### Generate and run examples

-MECAGEN use xml files as inputs for the simulations.
+MecaGen use xml files as inputs for the simulations.
 Three input files are required:
 - a *parameter* file containing all the parameters describing the gene regulatory network, the molecular interactions, and the biomechanical properties,
 - a *state* file containing the initial state of the variables,
 - a *meta-parameter* file containing information related to algorithmic or rendering options.